 Window Frames: PVC vs. Aluminum vs. Wood

 When you choose frames for your windows, you may be initially concerned with the styles of windows you want for your home.
 This is certainly an essential aspect of the selection process.
 However, you will also need to choose frames for your windows.
 Some of the most commonly used frame materials are PVC, aluminum, and wood.
+Keep reading to learn more about the right choice when considering window installation in Ottawa.

 The pros at Canadian Comfort Windows & Doors can help you find the best windows for your home.
 If you have questions about styles or materials, do not hesitate to consult our team.